 Digital Dependency in Communication

-Many individuals now default to communicating through text messages, likes, or comments rather than engaging in direct conversation.
-While convenient, this digital reliance often lacks the nuance and emotional depth of in-person dialogue.
-Over time, it can create emotional distance and reduce overall intimacy between partners or friends.
+Many people now rely on messages, likes, and comments instead of direct conversation.
+While convenient, this digital habit lacks emotional depth.
+Over time, it creates distance and reduces intimacy between partners, friends, or family members.

 Privacy Intrusion and Overexposure